 Genital warts usually occur on the genitals (penis or vagina), around the anal area.
 But they actually can occur anywhere on the body.
 They appear as single or multiple small cauliflower-like brown or pink bumps.
 Size can range from a few millimeters to over a centimeter or more.

 Some genital warts may disappear even without treatment.
 Other lesions will continue to grow and spread.
 If you suspect you might have genital warts, you should be examined by a Board Certified Dermatologist.
 If you can see a lesion, then you are definitely contagious and are at risk for spreading HPV to others and even to yourself.

 The current therapeutic options for genital wart include following treatments performed by dermatologists:

 What is the best treatment for my Genital Warts?

 The best treatment for your genital warts depends on the size, location and other factors.
-In your consultation with Dr. Schweiger, he will review your treatment options and recommend the best treatment for you.
-All of Dr. Schweiger’s consultations are performed at his state-of-the-art medical office in Midtown, Manhattan (New York City).
+During your consultation we will review your treatment options and recommend the best treatment for you.
+Treatment will be able to begin same day for most patients.